omgnetwork/omgnetwork.github.io/docs/watcher/manage-watcher.md

 ## 3. Status Monitoring

-Running the OMG Network's Watcher implies that you're running both `Watcher` and `Watcher Info` services that will serve separate [API endpoints](/api#watcher) and provide different access level to the network.
-Most of the time you'll be using `Watcher Info` service but you should monitor both.
+Running the OMG Network's Watcher implies that you're running both `Watcher` and `Watcher Info` services that will serve separate [API endpoints](/api#watcher) and provide different access levels to the network.
+Most of the time you'll be using the `Watcher Info` service but you should monitor both.

 It is possible for `Watcher` and `Watcher Info` to become inactive, even if its server is up.
 This can happen due to sudden configuration changes, internet, or hardware issues with your VPS provider.